Kia Niro review - MPG, CO2 and Running Costs

 Good economy and low emissions are a given, but they're not quite on par with a Prius just yet

-With prices starting at just under £23,500 and topping out at around £31,000 for the plug-in version, the Kia Niro is priced to compete against the Toyota Prius.
+With prices starting from around £25,500, the Kia Niro is priced to compete against the Toyota Prius.
 However, take the Niro 2 as an example when compared to the Toyota Prius Business Edition.
 Apart from the inclusion of sat-nav as standard on the Niro 2, the car isn’t nearly as well equipped as the Toyota.

 All models getting cruise and climate control, however, as well as a multifunction steering wheel and electric windows.
 Entry-spec 2 models add extras such as sat-nav, a leather-trimmed wheel, part-leather seat trim and an auto-dimming rear view mirror.
 But like the rest of the Kia range, there aren’t many options, so if you want extra kit you’ll have to trade up to the 3 for around £2,000 extra.
 The PHEV model is based on this 3 trim, although to minimise running costs, it swaps the range-topper's 18-inch wheels for smaller 16-inch versions.
 Otherwise, the specs are near enough identical.